CZ 550

 The CZ-550 is a bolt-action hunting rifle series manufactured by Česká zbrojovka Uherský Brod (CZ UB).
 The CZ 550 series is available with a medium or magnum sized action.
 The CZ 550 rifle is based on the Mauser 98 rifle.

-Since the CZ 550 magnum size action can be chambered for super magnum cartridges some elephant gun wildcat cartridges were tested and others specially designed (see .600 Overkill) with and for this action.
+As the CZ 550 magnum action can be chambered for super magnum cartridges some elephant gun wildcat cartridges were tested and others specially designed (see .600 Overkill) with and for this action.

 Design details

 As a modern civilian offspring of the Karabiner 98k service rifle the CZ 550 series offers several features and factory options, that are also typical for sporterised Mauser Karabiner 98k ex-service rifles, ranging from various technical departures from the basic Mauser service rifle on to luxury wood grades.
 Some of the available options were originally developed and introduced by John Rigby & Co. on Rigby Mauser hunting rifles.

 Operating mechanism

 The operating mechanism of the CZ 550 series is based on the Mauser M 98 controlled-feed bolt action system.
 The original Mauser M 98 is a simple, strong, safe, and well-thought-out design that inspired other military and hunting/sporting rifle designs that became available during the 20th century.
 For the CZ 550 series the action system is machined out of high-grade steel.
 It also features a double square bridge for mounting a telescopic sight.